surifirstpin/biplus_documentation/docs/CalculatedColumn.md

 - **Field type** derives dimension or measure.

 - **Calculation** To derive a expressions.
-Enter $ symbol, it will display list of functions and fields available for executing arithmetical & logical Expressions in calculated column section or else you can choose ypur functionality manually by selection
+Enter $ symbol, it will display list of functions and fields available for executing arithmetical & logical Expressions in calculated column section or else you can choose your functionality manually by selecting the suitable functions available on right side of the screen.